equipez/svd/README_stbdev.md

-This is the stable repository of svd.
+This is a development repository of svd.